mono0926/simple_logger/README.md

 logger.setLevel(
   Level.INFO,
-  // Enable printing called location, but this is expensive.
+  // Includes  caller info, but this is expensive.
-  stacktraceEnabled: true,
+  includesCallerInfo: true,
 );

 // Printed with called location